hyperjumptech/grule-rule-engine/docs/en/Function_en.md

 `Retract` will exclude the specified rule from the subsequent cycle evaluations.
 If a rule is retracted its `when` scope will not be evaluated on the next cycles after the call to `Retract`.
-The engine will automatically resets all rule back inplace when it start again from the beginning.
+The engine will automatically resets all rule back inplace when it starts again from the beginning.

 #### Arguments